zoopcommerce/maggott-module/README.md

 status_code
 -----------
 The http status code should the json response be set to.
-Defaults to 500.
+Defaults to 500, but also observes the status code in the response.

 extra_fields
 ----------------